DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

    * [Sound Effects Scripting tutorial](https://learn.unity.com/tutorial/sound-effects-scripting-1)
    * Also look through the FPS controller to see how footstep and jumping sound effects are implemented.

-   Project 4: Due 10/15 – Implement common audio for common game scenarios.
-Use your sounds from project 3.

    **Friday 10/8**